KnoP-01/rapid-for-vim/README.md

             Override existing mapping with
         let g:rapidConcealStructKeyMap = 1

-    gd Go to or show definition of variable or def/deffct.
+    gd Go to or show definition of variable or func, proc et al.
-            Does work on fold lines for SPSMAKRO, UP, bin, binin and Marker.
             Override existing mapping with
         let g:rapidGoDefinitionKeyMap = 1